ConfordH/ConfordH/README.md

-- 👋 Hi, I’m @ConfordH
-- 👀 I web3, blockchain developer, not been active on github, but now I am coming back home.
+👋 Greetings, I'm Hamilton Conford, co-founder of Buntu Labs and a passionate web3 and blockchain developer based in Nairobi, Kenya.

+- 👀 While my GitHub activity may have been quiet, I am excited to announce my return to this vibrant community.
-- 🌱 I’m proficient in typescript, javascript, and solidity.
-- 💞️ I’m looking to collaborate on any projects that will improve my skills.
+- 🌱 Proficient in TypeScript, JavaScript, and Solidity, I am eager to collaborate on projects that not only challenge me but also contribute to the enhancement of my skills.
-- 📫 How to reach me...
-I'm available on LinkedIn and Twitter name: Hamilton Conford
-- 👨‍💻⚙️Buntu Labs co-founder
-- Got a contract?
-Let's discus it <a href="https://www.upwork.com/freelancers/~01488ab54ef536efa1" here />
+- 👨‍💻⚙️ Co-founder at Buntu Labs, I bring a wealth of experience and innovation to the table.

+💼 Open for collaborations!
+If you have an exciting project or opportunity, feel free to reach out.
+You can contact me through email (provided in my GitHub profile), Upwork, or connect with me on Twitter via the handle @Conford_Codes.
+Let's discuss your ideas and explore how we can create something extraordinary together.

+Looking forward to connecting with like-minded individuals and contributing to groundbreaking projects!

 <!---
 ConfordH/ConfordH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.